 "Clear garnet red. bright red fruit notes-raspberries, red forest berries and cassis.
 On the palate open nit and accessible, with multiple layers of rich pinot fruit."

-"Bouquet of griotte cherries, ripe strawberries, hint of silex ... in the mouth, sappy red fruit almost sweet, nice acidity, totally integrated tannins, spicy, white pepper."
+"Bouquet of griotte cherries, ripe strawberries, hint of silex ... in the mouth, sappy red fruit almost sweet, nice acidity, totally integrated tannins, and spicy."

 Parcel: Les Coutieres, at the base of the Corton